Sultanate of Hobyo: Early contact with Europeans

 The terms of each treaty specified that Italy was to steer clear of any interference in the sultanates' respective administrations.
 In return for Italian arms and an annual subsidy, the Sultans conceded to a minimum of oversight and economic concessions.
 The Italians also agreed to dispatch a few ambassadors to promote both the sultanates' and their own interests.

 However, the relationship between Hobyo and Italy soured when Sultan Kenadid refused the Italians' proposal to allow a British contingent of troops to disembark in his Sultanate so that they might then pursue their battle against the emir of Diiriye Guure, Mohammed Abdullah Hassan and their Dervish forces.
-Viewed as too much of a threat by the Italians, Sultan Kenadid was eventually exiled to Aden in Yemen and then to Eritrea, as was his son Ali Yusuf, the heir apparent to his throne.
+Viewed as too much of a threat by the Italians, Sultan Kenadiid was eventually exiled to Aden in Yemen and then to Eritrea, as was his son Ali Yusuf, the heir apparent to his throne.
 However, unlike the southern territories, the northern sultanates were not subject to direct rule due to the earlier treaties they had signed with the Italians.

-Omar Samatar's Rebellion
+Italian invasion and Omar Samatars Rebellion

 Though victorious against the sultan's forces, the populace had yet to accept Italian rule without a fight.
 Commissioner Trivulzio, assigned with administering Hobyo, reported the movement of armed men towards the borders of the sultanate before and after the annexation.
-As preparations were underway to continue the Corpo Zaptié's advance into Majeerteen, a new threat emerged.
-One of Sultan Ali Yusuf's commanders, Omar Samatar, attacked and captured El Buur on 9 November 1925.
+As preparations were underway to continue the Corpo Zaptié's advance into Majeerteen Sultanate, a new threat emerged.
+One of Sultan Ali Yusuf Kenadiid’s commanders and former Naib (Governor), Omar Samatar, attacked and captured El Buur on the 9th of November 1925.
 The local populace sided with Omar, and soon enough the Italians had a full-scale revolution on their hands after Omar followed up his previous success with the capture of El-Dhere.
 The Corpo Zaptié tried and failed to recapture El-Bur from Omar.
 By 15 November the Italians had fled to Bud Bud, ambushed by partisans the whole way and rather diminished in forces and resolve.

-A third attempt was planned, but before it could be executed the commander of the operation, Lieutenant-Colonel Splendorelli, was ambushed and killed between Bud Bud and Bula Barde.
-Italian morale hit rock bottom, and Hobyo seemed a lost cause as Omar stood poised to reconquer Hobyo itself.
+A third attempt was planned, but before it could be executed the commander of the operation, Lieutenant-Colonel Splendorelli, was ambushed and killed between Bud Bud and Bula Barde by Somali rebels.
+Italian morale hit rock bottom, and Hobyo seemed a lost cause as Omar Samatar stood poised to reconquer Hobyo itself.
 In an attempt to salvage the situation, governor De Vecchi requested two battalions from Eritrea and assumed personal command.
 The rebellion soon spilled over the borders into the Benadir and Western Somaliland, and Omar grew increasingly powerful.
 The disaster in Hobyo shocked Italian policymakers in Rome.
 Blame soon fell on Governor De Vecchi, whose perceived incompetence was blamed for Omar's rise.
 Rome instructed De Vecchi that he was to receive the reinforcement from Eritrea, but that the commander of the Eritrean battalions was to assume the military command and De Vecchi was confined to Mogadishu and limited to an administrative role.
 The commander was to report directly to Rome, bypassing De Vecchi entirely.